Do Soccer Players Change Jerseys At Halftime?

 Note that the situation has changed a lot during the past 20 years.

-In fact, football uniforms used to be washed and sent back to the players to reuse during the next game.
-This also included the richest clubs.
+Football uniforms used to be washed and sent back to the players to reuse during the next game.
+This also included the wealthiest clubs.

 Today, it also depends on the financial situation of the team.
 For instance, most teams of the second and third divisions are not allowed to exchange jerseys.
 This is because the financial situation does not allow them to do that.